 Course cost includes all timber and materials

-Lunch will be provided each day and there will be excursions to local hostelries, farm walks and a celebration high tea on the last day.
+Due to the coronavirus situation we can no longer provide lunch.
 Camping is available nearby and I will provide a list of local accommodation for those less hardy types!

 Courses will each be for a maximum of four students to ensure you get the personal attention you deserve.

 This craft course provider has been awarded Gold status for receiving 10 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.

 They also allow tutors to gain valuable feedback on their courses and for new students to find the course that's right for them.